yezyilomo/django-restql/docs/mutating_data.md

     ]
 }
 ```

+From the request body `add`, `create`, `remove` and `update` are operations

+What you see in the response above are details of our property, what really happened after sending the update request is
+- `add` operation added amenitiy with id=4 to a list of amenities of the property
+- `create` operation created amenities with values specified in a list
+- `remove` operation removed amenities with id=3 from a property
+- And `update` operation updated amenity with id=1 according to values specified.

+!!! note
+    PUT/PATCH for many related fields supports four operations which are `create`, `add`, `remove` and `update`.
 <br>

-## Using NestedField with accept_pk kwarg.
+## NestedField kwargs
+`NestedField` accepts extra kwargs in addition to those accepted by a serializer, these extra kwargs can be used to do more customizations on a nested field as explained below.

+### accept_pk kwarg
 `accept_pk=True` is used if you want to be able to update nested field by using pk/id of existing data(basically associate existing nested resources with the parent resource).
-This applies to ForeignKey relation only.
+This applies to foreign key relations only.
+The default value for `accept_pk` is `False`.

+Below is an example showing how to use `accept_pk` kwarg.

 ```py
 from rest_framework import serializers